This Beyond Baker Street board game review was made after playing the game seven times.

 - The artwork on the board and cards looks great.
 The primary mechanism might not bring the theme to life (see below), but you definitely feel closer to Sherlock’s world once you see everything laid out on the table.

 - Even though there aren’t too many rules that you need to remember in this game, I always appreciate when good reference cards are included.
 They make teaching the game a lot easier and everyone can quickly glance at them to remember the actions that they can take.

 - Going by the standard rules, I really don’t find Beyond Baker Street to be a very tough game.
 Well, it’s not as challenging as Hanabi, at least.
 My group has actually won about half of our games using all of the case files and different combinations of investigators.
 While the variable setup gives the game plenty of replay value, it might not provide enough of a challenge for people who are used to these types of games.

 - As I mentioned above, the theme is definitely there, but it’s not as strong as I had hoped.
 Pointing at numbers and symbols doesn’t do much for the game thematically, at least for us it doesn’t.
 Maybe this system just works better in an abstract game.

 It’s easy to see why many people call Beyond Baker Street the “Hanabi Killer,” but that’s just not the case for my group.
-While BBS is a good game, most of us still prefer the more portable, accessible, and challenging Hanabi, which is one of our top family games.
+While BBS is a good game, most of us still prefer the more portable, accessible, and challenging Hanabi, which to us is one of the top deduction games and one of the best cooperative family games.
 No one in my group dislikes BBS, though.

 I should also point out that I usually don’t keep multiple games that share a theme (unless they’re all AMAZING), and no Sherlock Holmes board game is going to be replacing Consulting Detective anytime soon.